CiscoDevNet/terraform-provider-aci/website/docs/r/function_node.html.markdown

 - `is_copy` - (Optional) If the device is a copy device.
   Allowed values: "yes", "no".
 Default value: "no".
 - `managed` - (Optional) Specified if the function is using a managed device.
   Allowed values: "yes", "no".
-Default value: "yes".
+Default value: "no".
 - `name_alias` - (Optional) Name alias for object function node.
 - `routing_mode` - (Optional) Routing mode for object function node.
   Allowed values: "Redirect", "unspecified".
 Default value: "unspecified".